alvaro20dam/alvaro20dam.github.io/_posts/2016-05-20-my-example-post.md

 layout: post
 author: "Alvaro Gonzalez"
 ---

-# Hola chicos
+# Mpg dataset

-## R Markdown

 In this chapter, we’ll mostly use one data set that’s bundled with ggplot2: mpg.
-It includes information about the fuel economy of popular car models in 1999 and 2008, collected by the US Environmental Protection Agency, <http://fueleconomy.gov>.
+It includes information about the fuel economy of popular car models in 1999 and 2008, collected by the US Environmental Protection Agency, `<http://fueleconomy.gov>`.
 You can access the data by loading ggplot2:

-### mpg data
+## mpg data

 {% highlight r %}
 data()